 Strategies to Improve Sleep and Enhance Insulin Sensitivity

-- Maintain a Regular Sleep Schedule - Go to bed and wake up as close to the same time as possible every day (including weekends) to regulate your internal clock and circadian rhythms.
+- Maintain a Regular Sleep Schedule - Go to bed and wake up as close to the same time as possible every day (including weekends) to help regulate your internal clock and circadian rhythms.

 - Create a Conducive Sleep Environment - Make your bedroom dark, cool, and quiet.
 Use blackout curtains, earplugs, fans, or white noise machines if needed.